LLNL/Caliper/doc/usage.rst

 Getting started
 ================================

+Caliper is an abstraction layer for a variety of performance engineering tasks, such as tracing, profiling, monitoring, or on-line adaptation.
+Caliper provides

-Caliper provides annotation APIs for marking source-code regions or exporting arbitrary data in the form of key:value attributes.
-Caliper makes this data accessible to tools.
+* Annotation APIs for marking source-code regions or exporting arbitrary data in the form of key:value attributes.
+  Annotations can be added (and removed) independent of each other;
+  Caliper will automatically combine information from different annotations.
+* Built-in *service* modules, which provide measurement data (e.g., timestamps), or perform specific functions such as recording profiles or traces.

-Moreover, Caliper contains built-in *service* modules for basic measurement and recording tasks.
-For example, Caliper can be configured to trigger *snapshots* of the provided information.
-Optionally, measurement data, e.g. timestamps, can be added to the snapshots.
-Source-code annotations and Caliper service modules can be flexibly combined to support a wide range of performance analysis or monitoring use cases.
+Source-code annotations and Caliper service modules can be flexibly combined to support a wide range of performance engineering use cases.
+Specific actions to be performed (e.g., creating a trace or profile) can be specified in a configuration profile at runtime.

 Source-code annotations
 --------------------------------

-Adding Caliper source-code annotations is easy.
+Caliper provides annotation APIs for C, C++, and Fortran.
+The annotation commands fulfill two functions:

+(1) They provide contextual information, such as the name of a code
+    region or an iteration number.
+(2) They serve as hooks for additional actions (e.g., taking
+    performance measurements).

+The specific action performed is determined by a runtime configuration profile.
+By default, the annotations perform no actions other than updating the Caliper-internal *blackboard* buffer.

 The following example marks "initialization" and "loop" phases in a C++ code, and exports the main loop's current iteration counter.